aws-samples/amazon-documentdb-samples/samples/change-streams/README.md

 When you set up a target, make sure Lambda can reach it and the role associated to the lambda has proper permissions (e.g. s3:PutObject).

 ### Elasticsearch
-One index will be automatically created per database and collection.
+One index will be automatically created per database or collection.
 - ELASTICSEARCH_URI: The URI of the Elasticsearch domain where data should be streamed.

 If Amazon Elasticsearch is a target, streaming functions must be deployed in a private subnet that can reach Internet to get an Amazon certificate required to publish to Elasticsearch.
 Otherwise, streaming code has to be modified and the certificate must be included in the Lambda package.

 ### Kinesis
-All events in the different collections will go to this stream.
-If you want otherwise, you need to update the environment variable for each lambda.
+All events will go to this stream.
 - KINESIS_STREAM : The Kinesis Stream name to publish DocumentDB events.

 ### SQS
-All events in the different collections will go to this queue.
-If you want otherwise, you need to update the environment variable for each lambda.
+All events will go to this queue.
 - SQS_QUERY_URL: The URL of the Amazon SQS queue to which a message is sent.

 ### Kafka
-One topic will be automatically created per database and collection.
+One topic will be automatically created per database or collection.
 Make sure auto.create.topics.enable is set to true for the cluster configuration.
 - MSK_BOOTSTRAP_SRV: The URIs of the MSK cluster to publish messages.

 ### S3
-One folder will be automatically created per database and collection, and for each of them, folders for year, month, and day will be used to allocate micro-batches.
+One folder will be automatically created per database or collection, and for each of them, folders for year, month, and day will be used to allocate micro-batches.
 - BUCKET_NAME: The name of the bucket that will save streamed data.
 - BUCKET_PATH: The path of the bucket that will save streamed data.

 # Keep in mind
-- For each DocumentDB cluster, just one collection will be used to keep resume tokens.
 - Make sure message size limits on targets will support your documents size.

 ## Security